eclipse-volttron/volttron-docs/source/deploying-volttron/scaling-volttron.rst

 Scaling VOLTTRON
 ================

-VOLTTRON can be used at scale by installing multiple instances of VOLTTRON at different endpoint or control devices.
+VOLTTRON can be used at scale by installing multiple instances of VOLTTRON at multiple host machines.
-VOLTTRON provides different tools and functionalities to support such a deployment
+VOLTTRON provides tools and functionalities to support such a distributed deployment.

 Automated Deployment
 ====================